ge-flight-analytics/EmsApi.Client/csharp/README.md

 # Details

 ## Current Status
-* Only the Ems System routes are implemented, since they were the easiest to work through as a start.
-* It's fairly straightforward to implement new routes (see section below).
+* Only a few routes are implemented, but it's fairly straightforward to implement new routes (see section below).

-## C\# DTO classes
-The C\# DTO classes are available upon request.

 ## How to implement new routes
 * Add model objects for the responses to V2\Model